 Marketplaces help Micro PEs scout for investment targets through a wide range of listings.
 Here, founders tend to get more competing offers which can increase the price of their business.

-The recent rise of Micro Private Equity firms has been incredibly helpful to the founder ecosystem.
-Especially bootstrapped founders of internet businesses with valuations below US$ 5 million now have an opportunity to (partially) exit.
-With more and more players coming to market, these founders can increasingly receive competing offers to ensure they get a fair price for their equity.
+The recent rise of Micro Private Equity investing has been incredibly helpful to the founder ecosystem.
+Especially bootstrapped owners of internet businesses with valuations below US$ 5 million now have an opportunity to (partially) exit.
+With more and more players coming to market, these business owners can increasingly receive competing offers to ensure they get a fair price for their equity.

 A big trend amongst Micro PEs is their increasing interest in partial buyouts.
 Most are led by former founders of small businesses and startups with the intention of buying up a few companies to then take over operations and grow the businesses.
 Here, the issue is that this model only scales to the capacity constraints of the Micro PE’s operations team.
 Moreover, hiring additional rockstar CEOs and engineers to run more companies is a difficult feat and in turn requires even more management time.

 The solution several Micro PEs have turned to is partial buyouts.
-Only buying minority stakes in cash flow generating businesses allows the investors to participate in the profits of small ventures they understand without having to spend more of their precious time managing the day-to-day operations of these companies.
+Only buying minority stakes in cash flow generating businesses allows the acquirers to participate in the profits of small ventures they understand without having to spend more of their precious time managing the day-to-day operations of these companies.